kongondo/FieldtypeMatrix/README.md

 <img src='https://github.com/kongondo/FieldtypeMatrix/raw/master/screenshot1.png' />
 <img src='https://github.com/kongondo/FieldtypeMatrix/raw/master/screenshot2.png' />

-Pages for building the rows/columns can be selected in one of two ways. **These methods are set up in the Field's 'Details Tab':**
+Pages for building the rows/columns can be selected in one of three ways. **These methods are set up in the Field's 'Details Tab':**

 **1. Use a valid ProcessWire selector.**
 Here you enter valid ProcessWire selectors for finding pages to build your matrix rows and columns respectively in the relevant input fields found in your matrix field's 'Details Tab'.